 Jan-Christoph Kassing

-Personal Research: My research focuses on theoretical computer science.
-I’m interested in automated reasoning and verification of (probabilistic) programs.
-In particular, I work on fully automated termination and complexity analysis of functional programs dealing with data structures.
+Personal Research: My research focuses on theoretical computer science and I’m interested in all aspects of automated reasoning and verification of (probabilistic) programs.
+Due to the massive increase in automatically generated code, I am strongly convinced that formal verification will become indispensable in the future.
+In particular, my PhD-topic is on fully automated termination and complexity analysis of functional programs dealing with data structures.
 For this, I focus on analyzing termination and (expected) complexity of (probabilistic) term rewriting, which is a very basic functional programming language.
-All my contributions are implemented in the Automated Program Verification Environment (AProVE) Tool.
+The following is an example of a term rewriting system (TRS), which computes the addition of two natural numbers represented by the zero function 0 and the successor function s(…).
+TRS.png The nice part of TRSs is that there exists automatized translations, e.g., from Java programs to TRSs, so that analyzing termination and complexity of TRSs directly leads to techniques for analyzing other programming languages like Java.
+All my contributions on (probabilistic) term rewriting and the previously mentioned translations are implemented in the Automated Program Verification Environment (AProVE) Tool.

 AProVE: AProVE is a system for automated termination and complexity proofs of term rewrite systems (TRSs) and several variations of TRSs.
 Moreover, AProVE also handles several other formalisms, e.g., imperative programs (Java Bytecode and C / LLVM), functional programs (Haskell 98), and logic programs (Prolog).
 The power of AProVE is demonstrated in the annual International Competition of Termination Tools and the International Competition on Software Verification.
 AProVE also won two Kurt Gödel medals at VSL 2014.